optilude/flickrbackup/README.txt

 The first time you run flickrbackup, you should specify a start date, using the format YYYY-MM-DD::

-    $ flickrbackup -u bob -f 2012-02-28 -v photos
+    $ flickrbackup -f 2012-02-28 -v photos

 This will launch a web browser and ask you to authorize flickrbackup with your Flickr account, if you haven't already.
 You may need to restart the script after this step.

-Once authorised, flickrbackup will download all photos and videos for the user specified ("bob" in this case) that have been created or updated on or after the "from" date (February 28th, 2012 in this case) into the directory specified ("photos" in this case).
+Once authorised, flickrbackup will download all photos and videos for the authorised account that have been created or updated on or after the "from" date (February 28th, 2012 in this case) into the directory specified ("photos" in this case).
 Items are organised into subfolders by set and the year, month and day they were taken.
 If an item appears in multiple sets, it will be copied into both set directories.
 Metadata such as the title, description, tags and other information will be placed in a file with a ".txt" extension next to the image file.
 The image file name is based on the Flickr id of the image.

 After the first successful run, a special file named ".stamp" will be placed in the download directory, containing the date of the last backup.
 This allows